nguyenhuynhphuongloc/99Tech-CodeChallenge/Three-ways-to-sum-n/README.md

    `{0 => 0, 1 => 1, 2 => 3, 3 => 6, 4 => 10, 5 => 15, 6 => 21, 7 => 28, 8 => 36, 9 => 45, 10 => 55}`

 Future queries can then be answered in O(1) time.

+## How to run

+1. CD THREE-WAYS-TO-SUM-N

+2. npx ts-node problem1.ts in terminal